torchnyu/blog/_posts/2020-11-12-goto-nyu-cs-considered-harmful.md

 # Responses

-I anticipate a few responses to this post.
+I anticipate a few responses to these arguments.

 *If you don't like NYU CS then you can leave*